 In general, ACLs that allow for more fish to be landed can result in increased positive economic effects if harvest increases without notable effects on the stock of a species.
 The ACL does not directly impact the fishery for a species unless harvest changes, fishing behavior changes, or the ACL is exceeded, thereby potentially triggering accountability measures (AM) such as harvest closures or other restrictive measures.
 As such, ACLs that are set above observed landings in a fishery for a species and do not change harvest or fishing behavior may not have realized economic effects each year.
-Nevertheless, ACLs set above observed average harvest levels do create a buffer between the ACL and typical landings that may be utilized in years of exceptional abundance or accessibility of a species, thus providing the opportunity for increased landings and a reduced likelihood of triggering restrictive AMs.
-As such there are potential economic benefits from ACLs that allow for such a buffer.
+Nevertheless, ACLs set above observed average harvest levels do create a gap between the ACL and typical landings that may be utilized in years of exceptional

+Coastal Migratory Pelagics Amendment 34 abundance or accessibility of a species, thus providing the opportunity for increased landings and a reduced likelihood of triggering restrictive AMs.
+As such there are potential economic benefits from ACLs that allow for such a gap.

 As noted in Section 4.1.1, Alternative 1 (No Action) is not a viable alternative.
-The potential revised total ACLs for Atlantic king mackerel in Alternative 2 through Alternative 4 are all higher than the observed landings in recent years.
-Based on the average landings over the most recent five years of available data (2015/16-2019/20), landings would be expected to continue to be below the existing and potential new ACLs and thus not constraining.
-As a result, no direct economic effects are anticipated from Alternative 2 through Alternative 4 in the short-term.
+The potential revised total ACLs for Atlantic king mackerel in Alternative 2 through Alternative 5 are all higher than the observed landings in recent years.
+Based on the average landings over the most recent five years of available data (2015/16-2019/20), landings would be expected to continue to be below the existing and potential new ACLs and thus the ACLs are not constraining on harvest or fishing activity.
+As a result, no direct economic effects are anticipated from Alternative 2 through Alternative 5 in the short-term.

 While king mackerel harvest or fishing behavior for king mackerel are not expected to change as a result of revising the total ACL, a larger buffer between the ACL and observed landings would allow for higher potential landings and reduce the likelihood of restrictive AMs being triggered that would lead to short-term negative economic effects.
-Thus, under this notion, from a short-term economic perspective, Alternative 2 would have the have the highest potential net economic benefits, followed by Preferred Alternative 3, Alternative 4, and Alternative 1 (No Action) (Table 4.1.2.1).
+Thus, under this notion, from a short-term economic perspective, Alternative 2 would have the have the highest potential net economic benefits, followed by Preferred Alternative 3, Alternative 4, Alternative 5 and Alternative 1 (No Action), which is not a viable alternative (Table 4.1.2.1).